With an annual programming budget of $1 million annually, we are considering many offerings including:

 The total size of the project is approximately 357,000 square feet.

-The ground floor will include retail, a specialty marketplace, and the Zimmer Children’s Museum.
-The next 3 levels will be primarily creative workspace.
-Above this will be Very Low Income affordable housing and smaller creative workspaces.
+This modern project will emphasize experiences.
+The Plaza ground floor will include open space, a specialty marketplace, a cultural/museum offering.
+The next 3 levels will be primarily creative workspace and a public space to view the ocean.
+Above this will be smaller creative workspaces.
 The top five floors will be a boutique hotel.

-Given the location of the building in the heart of downtown and the extensive amount of public open space included in the design, we felt it was necessary to have a mix of uses that would keep The Plaza at Santa Monica engaging each and every day.
-We put retail uses, including a marketplace and cafes, and a children’s museum on the ground floor to bring foot traffic to the plaza and pocket parks.
-The workspace uses above will generate daytime activity while the hotel will bring people to the project in the evenings and on weekends.
-The affordable housing will complement the other uses.
+The Plaza is in the heart of downtown.
+The project has extensive public open space included in the design.
+It is a modern concept that emphasizes experiences.
+We will have a marketplace/cafe, a museum on the ground floor and pocket parks.
+The Plaza will have a post office, a dog park, community-garden plots.
+The workspace uses above will generate daytime activity while the hotel will bring people in the evenings and on weekends.
 The programming for the public open space throughout the day will invite the local community to come to The Plaza.

 One of the most unique elements of The Plaza at Santa Monica is the amount of open space created within the design of The Plaza.
 Through the innovative design of layered urban parks, we are creating more than 125,000 square feet of publicly accessible open space.